Daaanieell/UI-Research-WS-2/README.md

 **Requirements: NPC class, RefreshFields and RefreshHealthBarAndScene methods**

-1. Go to WeaponGridMain.cs and add a new VisuelElement to the CreateGUI method (e.g. NPCEditorContainer)
+1. Go to MainEditor.cs and add a new VisuelElement to the CreateGUI method (e.g. NPCEditorContainer)
 2. Now you can start creating the fields for all attributes, this works exactly the same as in step 5.4, so just try it out for yourself!
 3. Don't forget that nameField, healthField and maxHealthField are not ObjectFields
 4. Use Mathf.Max for the healthField and Mathf.Clamp for the maxHealthField
 5. After initializing healthField, add 'healthField.isDelayed = false;' (this makes it work better).
 6. Add healthField.SetValueWithoutNotify(selectedNPC.Health); to the end of the maxHealthField
-7. Add the your container to root
+7. Add the container to root
 8. To change weapons, create a new method called 'EquipWeapon' in NPCHelper.cs (use the functions of NPC.cs)
 9. Now open WeaponGrid.cs and modify the method 'GenerateItemElement',  try calling the newly created method when an item is clicked